-Your Company has been actively working on the following thrust areas in CSR-Education, Health & Sanitation and Livelihood and Employability.
+Your Company has been actively working on the following thrust areas in CSR-Education, Health, Livelihood and Employability.

-In FY22, the CSR Policy based on the thrust Areas and programs in line with Schedule - VII of the Act with timelines and outcome indicators was framed.
-The same was approved by the Board of Directors as recommended by the CSR Committee of the Company.
+The CSR Policy of the company is based on the thrust Areas and programs in line with Schedule - VII of the Act with timelines and outcome indicators.
+The same has also been approved by the Board of Directors as recommended by the CSR Committee of the Company.